oleo2003/group_5_repo/group_project/engineer2.md

 **What went wrong**

 - Everything was ran on their google colab which is not provided access
-- All files were in their google drive without access to public
+- All files were in their google drive, accessed by formal request

 **Conclusion**

 - Discard --> cant reproduce without data